christabor/flask_jsondash/README.md

 However, you can inject raw json-friendly configurations if your chart has the `override` flag set.
 This will not work for all charts.
 See [configuration options](schemas.md) for more.

 Keep in mind, many *stylistic* customizations can be overridden in css, since most all charts are html and/or SVG.
 And, as mentioned above, you can always use override option, or the iframe/custom option and make your `dataSource` endpoint return whatever you want, including a full html/js/css pre-rendered template.

+**Q**: "When exposing metadata, why don't you just use the `g` variable and read from that?"

+*A*: One way this can be done is using the `@app.before_request decorator`, and populating the `g` variable with metadata.
+The problem is that it creates extremely unnecessary overhead.

 ## Tips & tricks